Aider-AI/aider/aider/website/_posts/2024-09-26-architect.md

 Splitting up "code reasoning" and "code editing" in this manner has produced SOTA results on
 [aider's code editing benchmark](/docs/benchmarks.html#the-benchmark).
+Using o1-preview as the Architect with either DeepSeek or o1-mini as the Editor produced the SOTA score of 85%.
-It also significantly improved the benchmark scores of many models, compared to their previous "solo" baseline scores (striped bars).
+Using the Architect/Editor approach also significantly improved the benchmark scores of many models, compared to their previous "solo" baseline scores (striped bars).

 <style>